 - A map will appear with a red pin, and you can drag this pin and place the pin at the center of your location.
 If you are a restaurant in the center of a shopping mall, you can drag this pin to help users locate your business.

 - When you are done, click 'Apply'.
 Please note, the changes may not be immediate.
-GMB may review the change before it is published.
+GBP may review the change before it is published.

-You Can Drive Local SEO Success with Google My Business
+You Can Drive Local SEO Success with Google Business Profile

-If you are a local business, you simply cannot ignore the benefits that Google My Business can bring to your local visibility.
+If you are a local business, you simply cannot ignore the benefits that Google Business Profile can bring to your local visibility.